ben-web/NC-News-Front-End/README.md

 ## Front End React App

-NC News is a news aggregation client demo built in React.js by myself during week nine of the Northcoders' Full Stack Developer Course.
+NC News is a news aggregation client demo I built in React.js during week nine of the Northcoders' Full Stack Developer Course.

-This project aims to demonstrates some of the skills I've learnt in three weeks of front end study, mostly dedicated to React subjects including:
+This project aims to demonstrate some of the skills I've learnt in three weeks of front end study, mostly dedicated to React subjects including:

 * React DOM
 * React Lifecycle